Listen Your Way to a Healthy Brain

-Ear Oiling (Karna Purana)
+How To: Ear Oiling (Karna Purana)

 Step 2: Close the ear flap and, using medium pressure, gently massage the ear canal by pressing on the ear flap in a circular motion.
 Continue this for one minute.
-If there is pain, stop, and have this checked by your medical doctor.
+If there is pain, stop, and have this checked by your doctor.

 Step 3: Gently massage the cartilage of the ear (the whole ear) using the thumb and index finger, rubbing out any tender areas.
 Continue for one minute.

 Step 4: Gently massage around the entire ear where the ear meets the skull.
 Gently massage out any tender or sore areas.
-Continue this for one minute.
+Continue for one minute.